suvotheking007/College_c_programs/Programs/readme.md

 66 -> Find the sum of right diagonal elements of a matrix

 67 -> Write a program to find the sum of each row of a matrix

+68 -> Write a program to find factorial of a given function using 4 types of function
+        a.)
+Using type 1 (function that takes argument and returns value) b.)
+Using type 2 (function that takes argument but does not returns value) c.)
+Using type 3 (function that does not takes argument but returns value) d.)
+Using type 4 (function that nither takes argument nor returns value)